Converting a Deck Box into a Dungeoneering Box

 If you’re keeping score, we’re seven points deep into launching our next Kickstarter: a from-the-ground-up leather and wood Deck Box.
 Some of us (ahem DAN ahem) are the wrong kind of nerd and don’t play M:tG but still like the look.
-For him, we’ve adapted the Deck Box design to be a more universal D&D slash tabletop RPG friendly avatar.
+For them, we’ve adapted the M:tG wooden Deck Box design to be a more universal D&D Deck Box slash tabletop RPG friendly avatar.

-We started with the short list of D&D essentials; minis, dice, dry erase pen, writing surface, and a few coins ‘n’ cards for good measure.
+We started our small wood D&D Deck Box design with the short list of D&D essentials: minis, dice, dry erase pen, writing surface, and a few coins ‘n’ cards for good measure.
 We prototyped a card-version of a character sheet for the full-package feel, and then built a basic insert that could support, lift, and separate all of it into a dungeoneer’s dream.

 Evolution of a Life Counter